ChrisScarred/misty2py/readme.md

 ### Instructions for running the example skills

+- if this is your first time using `misty2py` from source, do following:

   - copy `.env.example` to `.env`
   - replace the placeholder values in the new `.env` file
-- if this is your first time using `misty2py` from source, run `poetry install` to obtain all dependencies
+  - run `poetry install` to obtain all dependencies

 - run the desired script via `poetry run python -m skills.[name]` where `[name]` is the placeholder for the script name without the `.py` extension
 - if the scripts run but your Misty does not seem to respond, you have most likely provided an incorrect IP address for `MISTY_IP_ADDRESS` in `.env`

+## Pytests

+This repository contains several parametrised unit tests under the pytest library that can be found in the directory `tests`.
+At this point, the test coverage is not known.

+### Instructions for running the pytests

+- if this is your first time using `misty2py` from source, do following:

+  - copy `.env.example` to `.env`
+  - replace the placeholder values in the new `.env` file
+  - run `poetry install` to obtain all dependencies

+- run pytests via `poetry run python -m pytest`

 ## TODO - Future features